g2384/Life-In-The-UK/Facts.md

 The money from TV licences is used to **pay for the British Broadcasting Corporation (BBC)**.
 This is a public service broadcaster providing television and radio programmes.
 The BBC is the **largest broadcaster** in the world.
 It is the only **wholly state-funded** media organisation that is **independent of government**.

-**Sailing** continues to be popular in the UK, reflecting its maritime heritage. **Rowing** is also popular, both as a leisure activity and as a competitive sport.

 Giving blood only takes about **an hour** to do.

 Donated blood is used by hospitals to help people with a wide range of **injuries** and **illnesses**.